You don’t blog? (5/5: the finale!)

 Blogging increases your communications.
 Sooner or later, you’ll end up getting involved in this maddening craze called SEO.

-This is a thing most of us don’t really care about.
-In fact, I don’t give a flying f@#k about SEO and haven’t reached the stage yet to pay even lip service to SEO.
+Most of us don’t really care about this thing.
+In fact, I don’t give a flying f@#k (or any other kind of f@#k) about SEO — and haven’t reached the stage yet to even pay lip service to SEO.

 Search engines (like Google, Bing, etc) love websites with relevant, frequently updated content.
 Search ranking goes up for your blog if your content is always fresh and relevant.